Blame the brain for spine curvature, researchers say

 KK Women’s and Children’s Hospital saw a significant jump in 2021 from both the “backlog of cases from the height of the pandemic” and the hospital’s usual caseload where the spine curvature exceeds angles of 45 to 50 degrees.

-Looking ahead, the team behind the study hopes to conduct further studies on a larger cohort incorporating genomics, and using more advanced MRI modelling to potentially identify those at risk of developing AIS or AIS progression, and even to understand why more girls are at higher risk of developing the condition than boys.
+Looking ahead, the team behind the study hopes to conduct further studies on a larger cohort incorporating genomics, and using more advanced MRI modelling to potentially identify those at risk of developing AIS or AIS progression, and even to understand why more girls are at higher risk.